 Authentication

-Tonnex uses Supabase Auth for all authentication needs.Architecture
+Tonnex uses Supabase Auth for all authentication needs with enterprise-grade optimizations for performance and security.Architecture

 Web App Auth Flow (Next.js 16)